pwguimar/pwguimar/README.md

 # Hello, I'm Patrick! 👋

 **Data Scientist & Backend Developer** with skills in Python and data analysis.
+Passionate about data, automation, and web development.

 ## 🛠 Tech Stack